The U.S. Army is planning for a post-Afghan future

 The U.S. Army is not sugarcoating it: The armed service is about to go through deep, emotionally wrenching changes.
 Even as the smell of cordite still hangs in the Afghan air, the service's chiefs are busy planning the Army's postwar posture and equipment needs.
 This effort was on full display at the Association of the U.S. Army (AUSA) convention in Fort Lauderdale, Fla., in February.
 Normally a smaller, sleepier affair than the larger, more aggressive AUSA show in Washington each ...

 THIS CONTENT REQUIRES SUBSCRIPTION ACCESS

-You must be a paid subscriber to access "U.S. Army Using Field Testing To Streamline Procurement".
+You must have an Aviation Week Intelligence Network (AWIN) account or subscribe to this Market Briefing to access "U.S. Army Using Field Testing To Streamline Procurement".

 Current Aviation Week Intelligence Network (AWIN) enterprise and individual members: please go to http://awin.aviationweek.com for access.

 Not currently a subscriber?
 Click on the "Learn More" button below to view subscription offers.